MEECAH/Heightmap/README.md

 # Heightmap
-application which builds an efficient data structure for quickly looking up ground elevation at a given lat/lon from a large DEM file
+application which builds an efficient data structure for quickly looking up ground elevation at a given lat/lon from a large DEM file which it parses and processes for use with existing nav systems.

 For my internship with D-Vision systems.
 It was later re-written in C++ but I don't have access to that code.
 My next assignment from them wasn't fully completed before the end of the internship, but it was an NMEA message decoder/encoder written in C++